ruisp666/udacity_projects/DeepRL/Project3 Collaboration and Competition/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis_Solution.ipynb` to get started with training your own agent!

 ### (Optional) Challenge: Crawler Environment